thiagoesteves/deployex/README.md

  Deployex will check the release file received and if it is a full deployment, goes to the step 3 .
 3. *__Stop the Current Application:__*
 The currently running application instance is stopped to prepare for the new deployment.
-4. *__Delete the Old Service Folder:__*
+4. *__Delete the Previous Service Folder:__*
- The `old` service folder, containing the previous version of the application, is deleted to make space for the new version.
+ The `previous` service folder, containing the previous version of the application, is deleted to make space for the new version.
 5. *__Move the Current Service:__*
- The `current` service folder, representing the current version of the application, is moved to the `old` service folder.
+ The `current` service folder, representing the current version of the application, is moved to the `previous` service folder.
 Simultaneously, the `new` service folder is moved to become the new `current` service folder.
 6. *__Start the Application:__*
  Finally, the application is started using the version now residing in the `current` service folder, ensuring that the latest version is active and operational.